greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/upgrading.html.md

     $ su - gpadmin
     ```

 2. Perform a smart shutdown of your Greenplum Database 6.x system \(there can be no active connections to the database\).
-This example uses the `-a` option to disable confirmation prompts:
+This example uses the `-a` option to deactivate confirmation prompts:

     ```
     $ gpstop -a